CZ-NIC/mininterface/README.md

 ## `mininterface`

-### `run(config=None, interface=GuiInterface, **kwargs)`
+### `run`
+*(env_class=None, ask_on_empty_cli=False, title="", config_file=True, interface=GuiInterface or TuiInterface, \*\*kwargs)*

+The main access, start here.
 Wrap your configuration dataclass into `run` to access the interface.
-Normally, an interface is chosen automatically.
-We prefer the graphical one, regressed to a text interface on a machine without display.
+An interface is chosen automatically, with the preference of the graphical one, regressed to a text interface for machines without display.
 Besides, if given a configuration dataclass, the function enriches it with the CLI commands and possibly with the default from a config file if such exists.
 It searches the config file in the current working directory, with the program name ending on *.yaml*, ex: `program.py` will fetch `./program.yaml`.

-* `config:Type[EnvInstance]`: Dataclass with the configuration.
+* `env_class`: Dataclass with the configuration.
+Their values will be modified with the CLI arguments.
+* `ask_on_empty`: If program was launched with no arguments (empty CLI), invokes self.form() to edit the fields.
+* `title`: The main title.
+If not set, taken from `prog` or program name.
+* `config_file`: File to load YAML to be merged with the configuration.
+  You do not have to re-define all the settings in the config file, you can choose a few.
+  If set to True (default)form(, we try to find one in the current working dir, whose name stem is the same as the program's.
+  Ex: `program.py` will search for `program.yaml`.
+  If False, no config file is used.
+* `add_verbosity`: Adds the verbose flag that automatically sets the level to `logging.INFO` (*-v*) or `logging.DEBUG` (*-vv*).
 * `interface`: Which interface to prefer.
-By default, we use the GUI, the fallback is the REPL.
+By default, we use the GUI, the fallback is the TUI.
-* `**kwargs`: The same as for [`argparse.ArgumentParser`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser).
+* `**kwargs` The same as for [argparse.ArgumentParser](https://docs.python.org/3/library/argparse.html).
-* Returns: `interface` Interface used.
+* Returns: `Mininterface` An interface, ready to be used.

-You cay context manage the function by a `with` statement.
-The stdout will be redirected to the interface (GUI window).
+You cay context manager the function by a `with` statement.
+The stdout will be redirected to the interface (ex. a GUI window).

 See the [initial examples](#mininterface-gui-tui-cli-and-config).